top of page

 IMPORTANT DATES

-Penn Township Caucus Meetings
+Caucus Meetings -

-Protect PT encourages residents who live in or near the affected area to attend the above meetings so that they can gain clarity on the issue and share any concerns they may have with the PT Board of Commissioners.
+Protect PT encourages residents who live in or near the affected areas to attend the above meetings so that they can gain clarity on the issue and share any concerns they may have with the PT Board of Commissioners.

 Stay up to date with Penn Township's Records